dongmin0877/TIL/c/variables-and-arithmetic.md

 }
 ```

-If it is true, the body of the loop is executed.
-Then the condition is re-started, and if true, the body is executed until condition being false.
+If result of condition is true, the body of the while loop is executed.
+Until condition being false, the statement is executed.

 ## Format specifier
 |Format specifier|Descriptions|